smiffy6969/razor-naff/README.md

 PLEASE NOTE: Do not use the base version of rivets and sightglass with naff, please use the bundled version to keep scope isolation.

+### Additional Tools for rivets

+In addition to the base offering of Rivets, naff also adds some tools, such as the ability for Rivets to work with naff components, as well as formatters.
+Below are a list of data formatters you can use with the naff bundled version of Rivets.

+__key__

+`object | key 'something'` or `object | key anotherVariable`

+This will format an object value by a key (in times when you do not know what the key may be so cannot use . notation).
+When a key is not found, the object is returned.
+This is helpfull when you want to return the object or the object[key] value if set, like in naff-select.

+__json__

+`object | json`

+This will format an object to a JSON string, handy for dumping data or setting json on attributes.

 ## Helper Functions in NAFF (naff.[function name])